-Whether you make in the grill or a stovetop hot plate, these Tiger Prawns in Ginger Marinade are going to be a huge success at the dinner table.
+Whether you make in the grill or a stovetop hot plate, grilled shrimp pinchos (brochettes) in ginger marinade are going to be a huge success at the dinner table.

-I have to say that I loved doing this, and I loved even more that I had to prepare it three times in between developing, testing and filming, which means I ate more prawns in 3 days that I normally would do in a month.
+I have to say that I loved doing this, and I loved even more that I had to prepare it three times in between developing, testing, and filming, which means I ate more prawns in 3 days than I normally would do in a month.
 Totally worth it.